 PON Global – Montevideo

-For the second time in South America, the Program on Negotiation (PON) is offering its successful and exclusive three-day executive education course, PON Global, which largely mirrors the extremely popular flagship program that PON has offered in Cambridge, Massachusetts, for more than 30 years.
+For the second time in Uruguay, the Program on Negotiation (PON) is offering its successful and exclusive three-day executive education course, PON Global, which largely mirrors the extremely popular flagship program that PON has offered in Cambridge, Massachusetts, for more than 30 years.
 The course will give participants the opportunity to examine complex negotiation scenarios, and discover a range of cooperative and competitive negotation strategies.

 PON Global – Montevideo will provide a framework for negotiation —equipping participants to overcome barriers, manage conflict, and achieve better outcomes at the bargaining table.